-Nadal reaches quarter-finals
+Nadal to face Shapovalov in last eight

 Mannarino struggled with injury after the tie-break, as the sixth seed went on to claim a 7-6 (16-14) 6-2 6-2 win.

-Nadal plays German third seed Alexander Zverev or Denis Shapovalov next.
+Nadal plays Denis Shapovalov next after he beat third seed Alexander Zverev.

+Canadian 14th seed Shapovalov, 22, reached his first Australian Open quarter-final with an impressive 6-3 7-6 (7-5) 6-3 victory against Germany's Olympic champion.

+The exit of the 24-year-old Zverev, a 2020 semi-finalist, leaves Nadal as the highest ranked player remaining in the top half of the men's singles draw.

 - Victoria Azarenka & Maria Sakkari fall in fourth round